CA4022/CSC1109-Data-Speed-and-Scale/docs/index.md

     For Windows and MacOS, resource limits are managed through the Docker Desktop graphical interface.

     >?
-DANGER: **Allocate Sufficient Resources to Docker**
+DANGER: **Allocate Sufficient Resources to Docker (only if using Hyper-V)**
     >
     > Data processing frameworks like Spark and Hadoop can be very resource-intensive.
 By default,
-    > Docker Desktop limits the amount of CPU and memory (RAM) it can use, which is often too low for
+    > when using the Hyper-V virtualisation backend Docker Desktop limits the amount of CPU and
-    > big data tasks.
-Insufficient resources can cause your programs to fail with cryptic errors
+    > memory (RAM) it can use, which is often too low for big data tasks.
+Insufficient resources
-    > that are difficult to debug.
+    > can cause your programs to fail with cryptic errors that are difficult to debug.
     >
     > Before proceeding, you **must** configure Docker to provide more resources.
     >